 Expectation: It’s always raining in Scotland.

 Reality: Despite what you may have heard, or read in your Edinburgh guide, Scottish weather isn’t always dour and rainy.
-In fact, it’s actually very changeable.
-We do get some dry, sunny days, mostly during the summer months.
-However, showers are likely too, so pack your umbrella!
+It’s actually very changeable.
+We do get some dry, sunny days.
+In fact, Edinburgh receives less annual rain than cities such as Rome, Amsterdam and Hamburg!
+Showers are still likely though, so pack your umbrella.